 At some point, we start seeing the word also being used for what might look to be a quite different notion: proof or evidence.
 This use is particularly widespread in the orators.
 Antiphon speaks of witnesses offering pistis saphestatê, translatable as “clearest evidence” or “clearest proof” (On the Choreutes 28), Demosthenes speaks of pistis coming from witnesses and signs (tekmêria) (Against Aphobus 2.23; cf. “it is a tekmêrion and pistis,” Against Aphobus 40), and Isocrates explicitly classifies signs and probabilities (eikota) as species of pistis (Antidosis 15.279).
 A pistis in this sense is often although certainly not always something spoken, a logos – an argument, verbal proof.
 This sense of pistis is well-known to us from Aristotle’s Rhetoric, but we see it earlier too:

-Those very same pisteis which by speaking we persuade others, we use when we deliberate.
-(Isocrates, Antidosis 15.279)
+Those very same pisteis by which, when speaking, we persuade others, we use when we deliberate.
+(Isocrates, Antidosis 15.256)

 Plato would clearly have been aware of this use, then, and indeed we find instances of it at Phaedo 70b and Laws 966c.